HugoFortunato/hugoFlix/README.md

 This project was developed with the following technologies:

-- .NET Core
+- JavaScript
 - React
-- PostgreSQL
+- CSS
+-HTML

 >